 But you have to figure out financial aid eventually, right?
 If you’ve reached that point on your college to-do list, we’re here for you.

 By the time you’re done reading this article, you’ll be so well-informed you’ll be answering your friends’ questions about their financial aid plans.
 Or, at the very least, you should feel a whole lot better about yours.

 Let’s dig in.

 What is a grant?

-The good news is that you have (nearly) one-stop shopping in applying for grants.
-When you apply for FAFSA, or the Free Application for Federal Student Aid, you’re automatically considered for federal grants, such as the Pell Grant, as well as some state and school grants.
+The good news is you have (nearly) one-stop shopping in applying for grants.
+When you submit a FAFSA (the Free Application for Federal Student Aid) you’re automatically considered for federal grants, such as the Pell Grant, as well as some state and school grants.

-The bad news is that FAFSA can be a bear to fill out.
-(Luckily, we created a cheat sheet for you in the form a handy, free online guide.)
+The bad news is the FAFSA can be a bear to fill out.
+(Fortunately for you, we created a cheat sheet in the form of a handy, free online guide.)